In life, we frequently encounter monsters that block our path.

 Once he reached his floor, there was one very long and very dark corridor that he had to pass through.

-And in that corner, that dark junction between south and east, there lived a monster!
+And in that corner, that dark junction between south and east, there lived a monster that blocked his path home!

-Even though it was nearly pitch black in that corner, my father’s approach was so slow that he was able to piece together a description of the monster over time.
+Even though it was nearly pitch black in that corner, my father’s approach was so slow that he could piece together a description of the monster.

 The monster had open wounds over his face and torso, and from these wounds bubbled out not blood but some kind of thick demonic goo.